datajanitor/diaries/README.md

+# Computational Data Diaries

-# A collection of data downloading recipe examples and so forth
+A collection of data downloading recipe examples and so forth